sakithanavod/Graphics_Programming_Diary_SNA/_posts/cg-math/2024-05-25-post-matrices copy.md

 In this example, we can easily see that part of the transformation represented by matrix M is a counterclockwise rotation of approximately $$26.5^{\circ}$$ and it also scales it.
 {: .notice--primary}

-By interpreting the rows of a matrix as basis vectors, we have a tool for *deconstructing a matrix*.
+By interpreting the rows of a matrix as **basis vectors**, we have a tool for *deconstructing a matrix*.
 But we also have a tool for *constructing one!* Given a desired transformation (i.e., rotation, scale, and so on), we can derive a matrix that represents that transformation.

 How do we do this?
 It's easy just figure out what the transformation does to the *basis vectors* and then place those transformed basis vectors into the **rows of a matrix**.